aweiteka/openshift-prometheus-rules/docs/README.md

 Rules cannot be dynamically loaded into OpenShift.
 For now we redeploy prometheus--downtime is ~10s.
 NOTE: the deployment will go into **crash loop backoff** on a rule file syntax error.
 Therefore, a syntax check is highly recommended before redeploying edited rules files.
 The `promtool` maybe downloaded from the [Prometheus web site](https://prometheus.io/download/).

+When trying to modify routing trees this hosted [routing tree editor](https://prometheus.io/webtools/alerting/routing-tree-editor/) may be helpful.

 ## Loading rules files from this repo

 With this deployment method all files in the rules directory are mounted into the pod as a configmap.